Enabling SSO (Single Sign-On) is an integration that's available with the Growth Plan and Mighty Pro.

 What happens if I enable SSO, and then decide later to disable it?

 Mighty Networks that downgrade will behave the same as Networks that disable SSO (as outlined above).
-SSO is not available on the free plan.

 What happens if I get locked out of my Network?

-After you have finished setting up SSO, you will receive a Host backdoor URL.
-You will be able to access your Network with that link if SSO is broken.
+After you finish setting up the SSO integration, you will receive a Host backdoor URL.
+You will be able to access your Network with that link if your SSO setup is broken or not working properly.

 What if my members report frequently needing to sign in?

-The likely cause is a missing refresh_token, or a refresh_token that expires too soon.
-Some SSO providers may also require an ‘offline_access’ scope (or similar) to allow us to keep your members logged in.
 As a best practice, we recommend extending your account session times (also known as the refresh token) to 30 days.
 This will ensure that when a member participates, they aren’t continually prompted for their account name and password.